 1 Introduction

 The COMPASS consists of a constellation of 30 non-geostationary satellites and five geostationary satellites with positions at 58.75° E, 80° E, 110.5° E, 140° E and 160° E. Each satellite transmits the same three carrier frequencies for navigation signals.
-These navigation signals are modulated with a predetermined bit stream, containing coded ephemeris data and time, and having a sufficient bandwidth to produce the necessary navigation precision without recourse to two-way transmission or Doppler integration The system provides accurate three-dimensional position, velocity and time anywhere on or near the surface of the Earth.
+These navigation signals are modulated with a predetermined bit stream, containing coded ephemeris data and time, and having a sufficient bandwidth to produce the necessary navigation precision without recourse to two-way transmission or Doppler integration.
+The system provides accurate three-dimensional position, velocity and time anywhere on or near the surface of the Earth.

 1.1 Frequency requirements